foundriesio/docs/source/genesis/branching.rst

     Use this if the patch isn't upstreamable for whatever reason, but it's still needed in the LTD trees.
 Use good judgement between this and [LTD temphack].

+[LTD mergeup]

+    Use this for merge commits from upstream into an LTD tree.

 [LTD temphack]